Published January 11, 2021

 Counselling is suited to people who want to support the mental health and wellbeing of others and want to make a positive difference in people’s lives.
 Passionate and empathetic counsellors feel rewarded when they see clients tackle challenges in their lives.
 The profession is much-needed, and offers strong, well-paying, and flexible employment prospects.

-Here’s what you need to know about becoming a counsellor, from what skills you need, what to study, and what you can expect from the industry.
+If you’ve been asking yourself, “How do I become a counsellor?”
+This article has the answers.
+From what skills you need, what to study, and what you can expect from the industry.

 Getting relevant qualifications